greatcattw/TI_SK68_am68_auto_drive/README.md

 Work around, short term solution, using small bottle instead of toy traffic corn.
 The native model, ONR-OD-8200-yolox-nano, is good at detecting bottle.
 Thus, my plan,
-(1)The computer runs "wget" to get jpg file from WiFi camera on toy car.
+(1)The am68a runs "wget/curl" to get jpg file from WiFi web camera on toy car.
-(2)The computer asks TI_SK68 to detect all bottles X1Y1X2Y2 in the jpg file.
+(2)The am68a detect all bottles X1Y1X2Y2 in the jpg file.
-(3)Then computer controls toy car over bluetooth.
+(3)Then am68a controls toy car by USB-FT232 -> arduino -> PWM -> servo -> motor.
 <br>
-The command to stop Ti_SK68 demo:
+The command to stop Ti_SK68 out-of-box demo:
 /etc/init.d/edgeai-launcher.sh stop
 <br>
 Ti_SK68/SDK9.1 comes with python demo about inference.